 - Wash and wax the vehicle.

 - Have the wax in the engine compartment and underbody checked.

 - Clean and preserve the rubber seals.

+- Fill up fuel tank completely.

 - Change the engine oil.

 - Drain the washer fluid reservoir.

 - Check the coolant antifreeze and corrosion protection.

 - Adjust tyre pressure to the value specified for full load.

 - Park the vehicle in a dry, well ventilated place.
 Engage first or reverse gear or set selector lever to

 P. Prevent the vehicle from rolling.

 - Do not apply the parking brake.

 - Open the bonnet, close all doors and lock the vehicle.